 Parcel 10 (Tropical Foods)

 The mixed-use Madison Tropical Parcel 10 project (“Parcel 10”) is the culmination of 8 years of effort by the Roxbury community and the City of Boston to bring economic diversity and private investment to Dudley Square.
-The project is being developed in partnership between Madison Park Development Corporation and Tropical Foods International, with MPDC as the lead Master Developer.
+The project was developed in partnership between Madison Park Development Corporation and Tropical Foods International, with MPDC as the lead Master Developer.

 The Parcel 10 project consists of: